When Your Fridge Smells Like Regret (And What to Do About It)

 Your Fridge Shouldn’t Be a Source of Shame

-You don’t need to be the kind of person who alphabetizes their condiments or labels their leftovers with washi tape.
-But you do deserve a fridge that doesn’t make you flinch when you open it.
+You don’t need to label everything or color-code your condiments.
+But you do deserve a fridge that doesn’t make you hesitate to open it.

-Bad smells happen — life gets busy, food gets forgotten.
-But with a few easy habits, you can keep your fridge smelling fresh, clean, and worthy of your next midnight snack run.
+Life gets busy, and forgotten food happens.
+With a few habits, you can keep your fridge smelling clean and snack-worthy.

-And hey, if you ever find a yogurt cup from 2023 lurking in the back… consider it a rite of passage.
-Contact at us at any of our locations and also all the way in Miami!
+And if you find a yogurt cup from 2023 in the back?
+Consider it a rite of passage.
+Contact us at your nearest location or in Miami if you need help.